Sustainability

 With the aim to have a greener outdoors area, we invest in plants and plant trees where possible.

-We host weekly Forest school sessions for the children in a specially developed area of our allotment.
+We host weekly Forest school sessions for the children in a specially developed area of our allotment and use litter picking equipment which can be loaned to parents.

-We have plans to develop our allotment and our playground to bring more nature and greenery.
+We have developed our allotment and our playground with bee friendly plants and support biodiversity with a wild meadow/wildlife area to bring more nature and greenery.

 What we buy